awsdocs/amazon-ses-developer-guide/doc-source/send-email-smtp-client-command-line.md

   The connection automatically closes after about 10 seconds of inactivity\.

-Alternatively, you can use Implicit SSL to connect to the SMTP interface over port 465\.
+Alternatively, you can use implicit SSL to connect to the SMTP interface over port 465\.

-**To connect to the SMTP interface using Implicit SSL**
+**To connect to the SMTP interface using implicit SSL**
 + At the command line, enter the following command to connect to the Amazon SES SMTP server:

   ```